 When is ONRT called in?

-ONRT is called in when a crisis occurs in an Okanagan community that affects youth.
+ONRT is called in when a crisis occurs in an Okanagan community.
 It can be incidents involving violence, traumatic accidents, completed suicides or suicide attempts.

 How do you access support from ONRT?